- Feb 28, 2018

 Many people talk about how difficult it is to find the right web host, and the same thing can be said about how to buy a domain name.
 There are hundreds of such services available online, and technically they each fulfill the same function.
 However, that doesn’t mean they’re all equal.

 Just as with web hosts, not all domain registrars are the same.
 Choosing the right one can save you money in the long term and can make your life easier, depending on what its management features are like.
 That’s why it pays to do a little research before committing to any one solution.

 In this article, we’re going to talk about what domain registrars are and the differences between their services.
 Then we’ll provide you with a few tips to help you choose the right one.
 Let’s get to it!

-Registrars are services dedicated to helping you choose and purchase a domain for your website.
+Registrars are services dedicated to helping you choose and for buying domain names for your website.
 They enable you to register as many domains as you want, and either assign them to a site or just save them for later.
-Either way, you’ll need to pay a yearly fee to maintain ownership of your domain after the initial purchase.
+Either way, you’ll need to pay a yearly fee to maintain ownership after initially buying domain names.

 In general, domain registrars enable you to check if a given domain is available, often offering multiple Top-Level Domain (TLD) options.
 If they have a domain you want, you can register it by filling out a few forms and paying a fee, which varies depending on the domain and TLD you choose.
-Once you have it, you’re free to do as you please with your domain.
+Once you complete your domain purchase, you’re free to do as you please with your domain.

 Just to be clear – registering a domain and hosting a website are two different things.
 You can tackle them in any order you want.
 However, many web hosts provide domain registration services, so you can check both tasks off your list at once.
 This is because domain services are an integral part of website management, and it’s only natural for people to want to take care of everything from one service.